13

 But at the heart of all that colour and commotion, there was a quiet absence.

-The two names written across every invitation— Diya Sharma and Vedant Malhotra— remained untouched by the festivities.
+The two names written across every invitation- Diya Sharma and Vedant Mal

 While the world danced around their union, they drifted at its edges, like whispers lost in a song meant for them.

-The conference room emptied with the quiet efficiency of order— heels clicking against the floor, chairs scraping back in practiced unison, heads dipping in habitual nods as laptops snapped shut.
-What lingered behind was the usual residue of decision making: half finished coffee cups, financial reports annotated in his handwriting, and a few unsigned NDAs lying at the edge of the mahogany table— delayed not forgotten.
+What lingered behind was the usual residue of decision making: half finished coffee cups, financial reports annotated in his handwriting, and a few unsigned NDAs lying at the edge of the table, delayed not forgotten.

 The projector still hummed, casting a sterile glow over charts that had held the weight of hard decisions minutes ago.
-No one else would revisit them.
-But I would.
-Later.
-After the noise faded.

-Because being CEO didn’t mean walking out first.
-It meant being the last to leave— and knowing exactly what was left behind.
+Because being the CEO didn't mean walking out first.
+It meant being the last to leave- and knowing exactly what was left behind.

 I didn't rush.

 The meeting had run it's course.
-Notes were taken.
-Directions given.
-The room had done what it was meant to.
-Now the rest continued— just not in here.
+Notes were taken, directions given, the room had done what it was meant to.
+Now the rest continued- just not in here.

 Back in my cabin, I shut the door behind me and placed the file on the desk.
 The day still had hours left, but its rhythm had already shifted.
-I loosened my tie, the fabric slipping against my collarbone like the day unraveling off my skin— just as my phone rang.

 I answered with a low, practiced, "Kahiye, Maa."